KQM-git/TCL/evidence/characters/cryo/chongyun.md

 **Findings:**

-C6 Chongyun’s “Spirit Blade - Cloud-parting Star deals 15% more DMG to enemies with a lower percentage of their Max HP” is an additive bonus.
+C6 Chongyun’s “Spirit Blade - Cloud-Parting Star deals 15% more DMG to enemies with a lower percentage of their Max HP” is an additive bonus.

 **Evidence:**